 Rural Africa has never experienced shortage of home-made soccer balls.
 However, one Kayonza-based artisan has seen the need to improve the quality of those balls.
 Her name is Muteteri Grace, a resident of Nyamirama Sector.

-Her version of balls are lighter and bouncier than the traditional ones.
+Her version of balls are made of banana leaves.
+They are lighter and bouncier than the traditional ones.
 Their spherical shapes, weight and material composition form a product that is a step closer to the specifications required by the sport’s global governing body.

 Lack of fancy sporting equipment is compensated by creativity.
 Poor families in African villages may not be able to afford the best sports gear but that doesn’t prevent African children from reaping the benefits of participating in sports.

 Soccer is the most popular sport in Africa.
 From grass pitches to dusty patches of unleveled surface, kids across the continent enjoy the game anywhere, with or without shoes.
 In most cases, goal posts are improvised.

 Playing is important for optimal development among children.
 It contributes to their cognitive, physical, social and emotional wellbeing.
 The United Nation’s High Commission for Human Rights recognizes play as every child’s right.